• Home

 Bottom Line

-We may all soon be cycling more, as warmer weather arrives and (hopefully) the Covid-19 virus recedes.
-If so, make sure to have your bike and saddle, and your shorts and chamois, ready for many hours of cycling without problems.
+Always be sure to have your bike and saddle, and your shorts and chamois, ready for many hours of cycling without problems.
 Follow all of our tips, especially the ones about scrupulous cleanliness, bike fit, and saddles, and you should be just fine.
 And if not, get help right away, so you can be back on your bike as soon as possible!

 Happy riding!